giuliachiola/super-blog-content/til/vue/add-general-styles-styelguidist.md

 ---
-title: How to add generic styles in Vue Styelguidist
+title: How to add generic styles in Vue Styleguidist
 abstract: Vue Styleguidist is an awesome tool I used to build styleguides with Vue components.
 Here it is a way to add generic styles in all app components.
 quote: A quick fix for a long-standing problem <br class="u-ty-break-t">only works for the short term.
 quoteAuthor: Dr. Jacinta Mpalyenkana